julianlam/feps/fep/fe34/fep-fe34.md

 The same-origin policy determines when a relationship between objects can be trusted.

->[!NOTE]
->There might be other ways to establish trust, but they are not covered by this document.

 ## Authentication

+Authentication is the process of verifying the origin of an object.

 ActivityPub object is considered authentic if any of the following conditions are met:

-1. It was fetched from the location that has the same origin as its ID.
+1. It was fetched from the location (the last URL in the chain of redirects) that has the same origin as its ID.
 2. It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created using a key whose ID has the same origin as the object ID.
 3. It contains a valid [FEP-8b32] integrity proof created using a key whose ID has the same origin as the object ID.
 4. If it is embedded within another object, and its ID has the same origin as containing object ID.